MAGGIE

 First Appearance: Marvels#2 (February, 1994)

-History: (Marvels#2 (fb)-BTS) - Because she was born a mutant, Maggie's father lost his job.
-No longer able to take care of her, Maggie's parents abandoned her and forced her to live on her own.
-At some point, she was living in a park where she was found by sisters Jenny and Beth Sheldon, who took the cold and hungry girl home with them and hid her in their basement.
+(Marvels#2 (fb) - BTS) - Because his daughter was born a mutant, Maggie's father lost his job.
+No longer able to take care of her, Maggie's parents abandoned her when she was around 7 years old.
+Forced to fend for herself, she was living in a park when she was found by Jenny and Beth Sheldon.
+The sisters took the cold and hungry girl home with them and hid her in their basement.

-Comments: Created by Kurt Busiek and Alex Ross.
+Comments: Created by Kurt Busiek (writer), Alex Ross (artist).

-Artist Alex Ross based the look of Maggie on a character from EC Comics' Weird Science#20 (July-August 1953), from the story "The Loathsome" -- a tale of a young mutant girl pursued by a maddened mob.
+Artist Alex Ross based the look of Maggie on a character from EC Comics' Weird Science I#20 (July-August 1953), from the story "The Loathsome" -- a tale of a young mutant girl pursued by a maddened mob.

 CLARIFICATIONS: